-For flight test purposes, we manage and operate research aircraft, flight simulators, and flight test fields.
-The validity and feasibility of newly developed technology are preliminary examined and reviewed fully with a flight simulator on the ground.
-Then they are demonstrated in the air through flight tests using research aircraft for final confirmation for practical applications.
+Flight demonstration is an integral process in the research and development of aerospace technologies.
+The validity and feasibility of newly developed technologies are preliminary examined and reviewed fully with a “flight simulator” on the ground, then demonstrated in the air through flight tests using “research aircraft” for final confirmation for practical applications.

-Please refer to the New Enterprise Promotion Department of JAXA for open use of these test facilities.
+Please refer to the New Enterprise Promotion Department of JAXA if you are interested in using these test facilities.